-There is no agreed standard means of measuring hinterland connection performance, and data availability and consistency issues make international comparison different.
+There is no agreed standard means of measuring hinterland connection performance, and data availability and consistency issues make international comparison difficult.
 Essentially, hinterland performance can be considered at the macro (country) or micro (port or corridor) level.
-For the former, there is no standard international comparator of hinterland connections, but the World Bank and the World Economic Forum provide high level global country comparisons for logistics activities that aim to quantify countries' performance; inevitably, this incorporates hinterland links, although it is not possible to consider their performance in isolation.
+For the former, there is no standard international comparator of hinterland connections.
+The World Bank and the World Economic Forum provide high level global country comparisons for logistics activities that aim to quantify countries' performance and, inevitably, these incorporate hinterland links although it is not possible to consider their performance in isolation.
 Three indices are particularly significant for this research.
 The Logistics Performance Index (LPI) and Trading Across Borders indices are produced by the World Bank, while The Enabling Trading Index is the work of the World Economic Forum.